FlowFuse/website/src/blog/2023/12/device-agent-as-a-windows-service.md

 If you did have to add the npm path to the users `Path` variable, you will need to **restart** the command prompt for the change to take effect and relogin as **user**.

 ### Install the device agent
-Note: you may have already installed the device-agent, however, **we strongly recommend** you do this step again as the service account and has the latest version.
+Note: you may have already installed the device-agent, however, **we strongly recommend** you do this step again as the service account and ensure that account has the latest version.

 ```bash
 npm i -g @flowfuse/device-agent